semaphoreci/docs/docs/reference/sem-command-line-tool.md

 The `sem create` command is used for creating new resources and can be followed by the `-f` flag, which must be followed by a valid path to a proper YAML file.
-Currently there are four types of YAML resource files that can be handled by `sem create`: secrets, dashboards, jobs, and project resource files.
+Currently there are four types of YAML resource files that can be handled by `sem create`: secrets, dashboards, jobs, project resource files and deployment targets.

 However, for `secrets` and `dashboards`, you can use `sem create` to create an *empty* `secret` or `dashboard` without the need for a YAML file as